Monday, October 13, 2025

 When the drinks arrived, I tried to join in the conversation, but my mind kept going back to the mysterious man in the suit.
 I had never had that kind of reaction to a man before, and it bothered me.
 While I may have considered myself a romantic at heart, that was mostly in literature.
 I had never carried those flights of fancy into real life, but I couldn’t stop my mind from wandering back to him.
 I could still see his face and feel the effect of those eyes when they met mine.
 Who was he, and why had he come into the bar tonight only to leave a few minutes later?
 I had no answers, but I had a feeling that wouldn’t stop him from populating my thoughts.

-THE CRUELTY OF THORNS is available exclusively on Amazon for kindle and paperback.
-Read for free on Kindle Unlimited.
+THE CRUELTY OF THORNS is available for ebook and paperback HERE

 TRIGGER WARNINGS: This book contains content recommended for those 18+, to include: